Professional Firefighters of Wisconsin Charitable Foundation

 Disaster Assistance

 Our Disaster Assistance Program provides immediate assistance to Fire Fighters and their families in their time of need including: line of duty death, severe illness or traumatic injury, treatment assistance, referrals to additional resources, and other traumatic personal situations.
+Since 2016, we have raised over $900k for firefighters and their families during times of need.

 Assistance Toolkit